 We reach the Pacific shoreline.
 Banking left I head south towards Cabo San Lucas, the very tip of Baja California.
 Flying over broad, white beaches for fifty miles, I do not see a single person.

-Circling Cabo San Lucas Harbor And then we are there.
+And then we are there.
 The rock arch that marks the end of the 800-mile-long peninsula is just ahead.
 I drop the plane down to 1,000 feet.
 A cruise ship lies at anchor in the bay.
 Motorboats pull skiers suspended under parachutes while sailboats cut white wakes heading out into open ocean.
 I wonder if the tourists below me are as surprised to see this old plane circling above them as I am to see this miniature Acapulco below me.

 I circle the harbor twice and land at a small strip north of the city.
 There is nothing at the airport except a tiny adobe building.
 Above it swings a blown-out windsock.
 I think briefly about taking off and flying thirty miles to the new international airport that now serves the city, but decide to stay.

-Quiet Day at Cabo San Lucas Airport The building is empty, no furniture, not even a telephone.
+The building is empty, no furniture, not even a telephone.
 A dusty road leads into town through the desert.
 I start the four-mile walk.
 Soon a rancher stops and offers me a ride in his antique pick-up truck.

 Four hours later, I am walking through the small town looking for a quiet place to have dinner.
 I am tired from the day's flying.
 I find a small cafe and sit down at one of the outside tables along the street.